jjati/SQL-DATA-SOURCE/README.md

    2. Customer – This table show all the list of customers details.
    3. Order – This table show all the list of order details and schedule for the customer’s order.

-## Food Servicing Database Dependency Diagram
+## Agent Database Dependency Diagram
 ## SQL QUERIES
 #### SQL UNION
 #### AVG SQL